Recycle your live Christmas tree at the drop-off locations listed below. Fees apply, contact the specific location for details.*

 Go Green with Gifts#

-Look for gifts with minimal packaging, items that are made from recycled materials, or are produced locally.
+Consider repairing a well-loved item or shopping at thrift stores for gifts.
+Look for gifts with minimal or recyclable packaging and items made from recycled materials or produced locally.

 Be Mindful of Food Waste#